-Our experienced team takes a proactive approach to crypto assets investigations and any ensuing civil or criminal proceedings.
+Our experienced crypto lawyers in London takes a proactive approach to crypto assets investigations and any ensuing civil or criminal proceedings.

-We are able to field a team of civil and criminal law specialists to assist you.
+We are able to field a team of expert cryptocurrency solicitors to assist you.

 We have longstanding relationships with the leading barristers and QCs in the country in this specialist area of law.